-Under Scenarios B1 to C, the overall (peak) terminal capacities range between 1,560,000 to 1,740,000 TEU/annum.
-It is important to note that to achieve these capacities, additional capacity in the yard is expected to be required.
-It is assumed that this is achieved through the introduction of 1 over 3 straddles, facilitating an average stack height of 3.2 containers.
-Even where this is implemented, the upper end of this range (i.e. 1,740,000 TEU/annum) is limited by the yard.
+Under Scenarios B1 to C, the overall terminal capacities range between 1,260,000 to 1,485,000 TEU/annum (capped by crane productivity).
+It is important to note that to achieve these capacities, additional capacity in the yard may be required, dependent on whether Patrick can regularly and reliably achieve the dwell times provided within the stakeholder feedback.
+Where these cannot be achieved, it is possible that increased yard capacity could be achieved through the introduction of 1 over 3 straddles, facilitating an average stack height of 3.2 containers.